 Senior students Japan Trip / Sister School

-Traditionally, all Senior students are provided with the opportunity to travel to Japan in the odd year of their last two years of schooling at Huntingdale.
+Traditionally, all Senior students are provided with the opportunity to travel to Japan.
 This is funded by parents.
-The school has a Sister School relationship with Shioya Junior High School and this is a key location in our trip.
+The school has a Sister School relationship with Kuramochi Primary School and this is a key location in our trip.

 During the visit to Japan, the children stay at authentic accommodation where they are immersed in traditional Japanese culture including Japanese cuisine, traditional bathing and sleeping on tatami mats.
-In past trips local villagers and farmers have come to the Camp to teach the children traditional ways of making udon noodles, mocha and sandals.
-The children also spend time at Shioya Junior High School and stay with host families during that time.
+The students also spend time at Kuramochi Primary School and stay with host families during that time.
 It is an extraordinary opportunity for our students.